jhudsl/Informatics_Research_Leadership/manuscript/03-project_guidelines.md

 There are many important considerations to keep in mind when asking an informatics question:

-1) Is it testable experimentally and statistically speaking?
+1) Is it testable experimentally and informatically speaking?
 2) Is it feasible (in terms of cost, time, resources - such as data storage)? **Does public data already exist?**
-3) Are we using the appropriate methods (experimentally and statistically)?
+3) Are we using the appropriate methods (experimentally and informatically)?
 4) Are we considering confounders, biases, controls etc.?
 5) What will this mean for the scientific community and my lab members if this succeeds?
 6) What will this mean for my lab members if this fails?
 Are there a back-up plans?